 Of all the time I spent behind the microphone at the ABC, the few minutes I spent with Kerry O’Keeffe at the Gabba during the one-day final between Australia and Sri Lanka in 2006 were certainly the funniest.
 Kerry decided to read out a joke that had been sent in by a listener.
 The result […]Read More →

-Shane Kelly’s ill-fated 1000m time trial at the 1996 Atlanta Olympics
+Women’s 500m time trial at the Athens Olympics